arunpraba/reactjs.org/src/content/reference/react/createElement.md

 <Intro>

-`createElement` lets you create a React element.
+`createElement` enables you create a React element.
 It serves as an alternative to writing [JSX.](/learn/writing-markup-with-jsx)

 ```js
 const element = createElement(type, props, ...children)